How a 4-word text message lured a Sun City woman into a costly investment scam

 That was the fateful text an 80-year-old woman from Sun City Hilton Head received from an unknown number nearly a year ago, she told police on Friday.

-The ensuing conversation would lead the Beaufort County resident to an investment website that later blocked access to $309,000 of her money, according to her statements documented in a sheriff’s office incident report for fraud.
+The ensuing conversation would lead the Beaufort County resident to an investment website that later appeared to block access to $309,000 in her account, according to her statements documented in a sheriff’s office incident report for fraud.

 After receiving the short text message in July 2025, she responded to the person — who identified himself as Vincent Rothschild — and the two began having “frequent conversations,” the report says.